meganz/MEGAcmd/UserGuide.md

 Usage: `unicode`
 <pre>
- Unicode mode is experimental, you might experience some issues interacting with the console
- (e.g. history navigation fails).
+Unicode mode is experimental, you might experience some issues interacting with the console (e.g. history navigation fails).
-Type "help --unicode" for further info
+Type "help --unicode" for further info.
 </pre>

 ### userattr